IanGross/CSCI-2961-01/Lab-08.md

-Shortest path between chaos and order is chaos chats coats
+Shortest path between chaos and order is:

+chaos
+chats
+coats